Eaternity/eaternity-website/_posts/foodprint/0000-01-01-environmental-footprints.md

     		<div class="col-xs-5 col-sm-4 small-push-top">
     		<p>
     			<br /><br />
-    			Menus with good animal treatment or no animal product at all score the Animal Treatment Label.</p>
+    			Menus with good animal treatment or no animal product at all receive the 3-star Animal Treatment Score.</p>

     		</div>